CMPS-6100/lab-09-template/lab-09.md

 - bsu.by (Belarusian State University, server presumably located in Belarus)
 - Foreign website of your choice.
 A foreign university that you or a friend attended/wish to attend would be a good choice.
-Unlike businesses which tend to by hosting from American Companies, universities usually host their websites locally.
+Unlike businesses which tend to buy hosting from American Companies, universities usually host their websites locally.

 1. Examine the resulting output of ping command.
 For each of the websites,